rupture6/terasploit-framework/documentation/modules/requests_handler.md

 }
 ```
 ### Config Keys
-- method - the http request method
+- method - The http request method
-- url - the url of the request
+- url - The url of the request
 - params - A dictionary, list of tuples or bytes to send as a query string.
 - data - A dictionary, list of tuples, bytes or a file object to send to the specified url.
 - headers - A dictionary of HTTP headers to send to the specified url.